 It features a patented sonar fish finder technology which is capable to read the water up to a depth of 135 ft.
-The sonar provides you with the contour map of the water bodies, depth of water and the location of fish.
+The sonar provides you with a contour map of the water bodies, depth of water, and the location of fish.
 In addition, it features an alarm to notify whenever it spots the fish or strike with something.

 The best thing about his sonar is its battery life which lasts longer than some of the high-end devices.
 This is because unlike high-end devices it uses Bluetooth to connect with your smartphone.
 The Bluetooth consumes a lot less power than a Wi-Fi connection which is why it has extended battery life.

 In addition, the Bluetooth connection also enables you to use the internet which is not possible with the Wi-Fi connection.
-It also features a share button which can be used to share the pictures on your social media account.
+It also features a share button that can be used to share pictures on your social media account.